COS301-SE-2024/Dispute-Resolution-Engine/docs/TechnologyRequirements.md

 and professional frontend look, which compliments the platforms usability.

 ## GoLang
-GoLang will be used for most of the implimentations of communications between components.
+GoLang will be used for most of the implementations of communications between components.
 GoLang was designed to be highly performant, scalable and reliable.

 ## Postgres